-The good news is that these 13 barriers to decluttering below are NOT your fault, but you can learn them, acknowledge them and do what you can to remove those barriers and finally get your clutter under control.
+The good news is that these 13 valid reasons below are NOT your fault, but you can learn them, acknowledge them and do what you can to remove those barriers and finally get your clutter under control.

 Barriers To Decluttering

 Here are 13 BIG barriers to decluttering that can actually make you feel paralyzed by clutter.

 These are BIG roadblocks that most likely are NOT your fault.

 I’m not going to get all woo-woo and talk about not being able to get rid of things that don’t bring joy or any of that stuff.

 I want to talk about REAL barriers to decluttering – and offer some tips on how to overcome them.